TECOLOGYxyz/FlowerTracking/text/ManuscriptDraft.md

 Interactions require abundance of individuals in life-history stages in which interactions occur.
 Thus, interaction strength depends on overlap in phenology between individuals in these stages.
 Ideally, investigation of the sensitivity of interaction strength to dynamics in phenology requires quantification of phenology through the season for the species in question in order to asses both their phenology and abundance [@inouye2019; @linden2018].

 If interacting and interdependent species, e.g. plants and pollinators, react to different environmental cues, or react differently to the same cues, their phenology may be desynchronized and temporal mismatches occur.
 Changes in flower phenology as a consequence of climate change may indirectly affect the abundance of flower-dependent species [@hoye2013] and these effects can be stronger than the direct effects of climate change [@ogilvie2017].
-However, the relation between flower phenology and reproductive success contain many facets and is not simply a question of temporal overlap with pollinators.
+However, the relation between flower phenology and reproductive success is multifaceted and not simply a question of temporal overlap with pollinators.
 For example, @bolmgren2015 found that for an insect-pollinated plant species early flowering was associated with increased fruit-set but late flowering was associated with higher seed mass.
 Further, periods of resource scarcity through the season may be more important than the floral sum of the season, i.e. dynamics in resource availability above a level of sufficiency may have a weak effect on pollinator abundance while the time above this threshold has a stronger effect [@ogilvie2017].

 Different phenological factors, such as onset, peak, and end of flowering may respond differently to climate change [@cook2012] and estimation of the degree of mismatch between species may thus be sensitive to the choice of metric [@inouye2019].
 Efficient and precise methods for deriving full seasonal distributions of phenology at the level of individuals is much needed but so far most often unfeasible for logistical reasons.